victor1711/College-Stuff/README.md

 # College-Stuff
-Hello Guys !
+Namaste!
 This is my C++ program repo.
-It includes the programs written in C++ during my collge time.
+It includes the programs written in C++ during my college time.